prabhavpratyaksh/Applied-Data-Science-Capstone/Final Assignment/Report.md

 ### Geographic Visualization <a name="Geographic"></a>

 In this step, we attempt to place the stations on a map of the city.
 Furthermore, as explained in the business problem section, we will only be concentrating on locations within a 500 metre radius of the station.
 To visualise this, we will draw circles around the station that denote this 500m restriction.
-We finally get this map
+We finally get this map:

   ![Alt text](https://github.com/prabhavpratyaksh/Coursera_Capstone/blob/master/Final%20Assignment/Screenshots/SS%20-%20second%20map.png "Map of stations on Western Line" )